The Momentum Formula: Stop the Revenue Leaks Stalling $10K–$20K Operators at $12K

 Time to implement: Expect 30 minutes today to map and measure your funnel, 2 focused hours this week to fix the biggest bottleneck, and 30 days to track results before moving to the next constraint.

-Written by Nour Boustani for $10K–$30K/month founders who want precise, compounding revenue gains without wasting six months and tens of thousands optimizing the wrong 4%. *
+Written by Nour Boustani for $10K–$30K/month founders who want precise, compounding revenue gains without wasting six months and tens of thousands optimizing the wrong 4%.

-Here’s how this plays out in real numbers.
+Here’s how that looked in real numbers.

-73 browser tabs open across three windows
+73 tabs open across three windows

-Checking Slack 40+ times per day
+Slack checked 40+ times daily

 Zero completed systems

-$12K/month → $17K/month in six weeks.
-Zero new tactics.
+No new tactics.
 Just stopped the bleeding.

-Momentum comes from fewer things, finished.
+Momentum comes from fewer things, finished — not more things, started.

 Now that you’ve seen how leaks kill growth, here’s where they hide at each revenue stage.